Browse by Medical Category

 Alicia received her bachelor’s degree in psychology from Syracuse University and her master’s degree in nutrition from Drexel University.
 She completed her dietetic internship at Brigham and Women’s Hospital.

-Ashley Draviam is a Clinical Dietitian at the Mass General Cancer Center.
-She began working here in 2015, after completing her dietetic internship and nutrition training at Mass General in 2014.
-Ashley sees patients throughout the main campus Cancer Center, and follows pediatric patients in the Proton Center.
+Ashley Draviam is a board certified specialist in oncology nutrition.
+She began working at the Mass General Cancer Center in 2015, after completing her dietetic internship and nutrition training here at MGH in 2014.
+Ashley sees patients throughout the main campus Cancer Center and in radiation oncology, and follows pediatric patients in the Proton Center.
+She provides individualized medical nutrition therapy tailored to the needs of cancer patients and survivors.
+Ashley is fluent in Spanish and enjoys connecting with patients and families from all backgrounds.
 She has been a contributor to the PartiQOL newsletter for a multi-center prostate cancer trial, and has given numerous presentations on nutrition and cancer to patients and family members.

 Ashley attended Williams College and received her BA in Spanish and Psychology in 2004.
 She spent five years coaching elite athletes at a ski racing academy in California, before returning to Boston to complete her Masters in Nutrition Communication from Tufts University concurrently with the Didactic Program in Dietetics at Simmons College.

-She spends much of her free time in the mountains and the outdoors, skiing, hiking, biking, and swimming.
-She loves experimenting in the kitchen, traveling the world to visit new places, and spending time with family and friends.
+She spends much of her free time in the mountains and the outdoors, skiing, hiking, biking, and playing tennis.
+She loves experimenting in the kitchen, traveling the world to visit new places, and spending time with her husband, daughter, family and friends.

 Eating well while undergoing cancer treatment can be challenging.
 While not all patients experience symptoms, common side effects such as poor appetite, nausea, vomiting, bowel irregularities, and taste changes can interfere with your ability to get the nutrition you need to feel your best and heal from treatment.